shakes76/PatternFlow/recognition/s4548907/README.md

 The generator model has :

-​	one dense layer (conver input noise(100) into (8*8*256) and reshape it into size 8 x 8 x 256)
+1. one dense layer (conver input noise(100) into (8*8*256) and reshape it into size 8 x 8 x 256)

-​	three transpose convolutional layers (2 x 2 kernel size) asociated with LeakyReLU and BatchNormalization layers
+2. three transpose convolutional layers (2 x 2 kernel size) asociated with LeakyReLU and

+   BatchNormalizationlayers

 The descriminator model has:

 ​		two 3x3 convolutional layers, LeakyReLU layers and dropout layers with p=0.3.